nasa/Common-Metadata-Repository/resources/docs/markdown/2000-usage.md

 These may be used alone or in any combination.
 Details for usage are provided below in separate sections.

+Note that both hypens and underscores are supported in parameters that have them; you may use either, per your preference.

 ##### `format`

 This allows the client to ask OPeNDAP to provide files in the given format.